-And on May 15, the FCC voted to propose a new “open Internet” rule that may let Internet service providers charge content companies for priority treatment, relegating other content to a slower tier of service.
+In response, on May 15 FCC Chairman Tom Wheeler released flawed Internet rules that would let ISPs charge content companies for priority treatment — relegating all other content to a slower tier of service.

-This ruling means that just a few powerful phone and cable companies could control the Internet.
-Without Net Neutrality, ISPs will be able to devise new schemes to charge users more for access and services, making it harder for us to communicate online — and easier for companies to censor our speech.
+Without Net Neutrality, ISPs would be able to devise new schemes to charge users more for access and services, making it harder for us to communicate online — and easier for companies to censor our speech.
 The Internet could come to resemble cable TV, where gatekeepers exert control over where you go and what you see.

-Without Net Neutrality, ISPs like AT&T, Comcast, Time Warner Cable and Verizon will be able to block content and speech they don’t like, reject apps that compete with their own offerings, and prioritize Web traffic (reserving the fastest loading speeds for the highest bidders and sticking everyone else with the slowest).
+Without Net Neutrality, ISPs would be able to block content and speech they don’t like, reject apps that compete with their own offerings, and prioritize Web traffic (reserving the fastest loading speeds for the highest bidders and sticking everyone else with the slowest).

 The tools ISPs use to block and control our communications aren’t different from the ones the NSA uses to watch us.
 Whether it’s a government or a corporation wielding these tools or the two working together, this behavior breaks the Internet as we know it and makes it less open and secure.

-We must fight to ensure that the Internet we love won’t simply become a platform for corporate speech or another tool for government spying.
+We must fight to ensure the Internet we love doesn’t become a platform for corporate speech or another tool for government spying.
 We must protect the Internet that lets us connect and create, that rejects censorship and values our right to privacy.

-The Internet shouldn’t be a walled garden.
-It should remain a forum for innovation and free expression.
-As so many startups and political activists know, open, affordable, fast and universal communications networks are essential to our individual, economic and political futures.
+The Internet should remain a forum for innovation and free expression.
+Open, affordable, fast and universal communications networks are essential to our individual, economic and political futures.